zhouzhouthezhou/vct_team_manager/README.md

 ## Features

 - Use AWS Glue and PySpark to ingest data obtained from Riot Official Database.
-- Integrate with 2 Claude Sonnet LLM Models as agents on AWS Bedrock for generating user input.
+- Integrate with 1 Claude Haiku and 2 Claude Sonnet LLM Models as agents on AWS Bedrock for generating output.
-- Use Principal Component Analysis and Gaussian Mixture Model to identify key performance factors for each role.
+- Use Principal Component Analysis and Gaussian Mixture Model to identify key performance factors for each role and generate pdf based on the key factors.

 ## Installation